Why Is My French Press Coffee Weak

 Plunging the filter pretty much puts a stop to the brewing process.
 Whilst you’ll get an acceptable cup of coffee plunging at the four-minute mark, you might want to try leaving it a bit longer.

-You’ll notice that the coffee grounds form at the top of your French press, and this is known as the ‘crust’.
+The coffee grounds will form a layer at the top of your French press, known as the ‘crust’.

 If you want to brew for longer, give the crust two or three stirs at the four-minute mark and allow the grounds to float to the bottom of the press.
 At this point, you can actually leave the coffee to brew for up to a further 10 minutes.